rndsolutions/docs.hawkcd.io/docs/concepts/index.md

 The `Upload Artifact` Task provides two configuration options:

 * `Source` - Path to the Artifact starting at `../Agent/Pipelines/<PipelineName>/`.
-If no `Source` is selected the entire contents of the folder is uploaded.
+If no `Source` is selected the entire contents of the folder are uploaded.
 * `Destination` - A folder or folders to be created where the Artifact is stored.
-If not `Destination` is selected the Artifact is saved in `../Server/Arttifacts/<PipelineName>/<PipelineRun>/` with no additional folders.
+If no `Destination` is selected the Artifact is saved in `../Server/Arttifacts/<PipelineName>/<PipelineRun>/` with no additional folders.

   <div class="admonition note">
   <p class="admonition-title">Note</p>